Back

 • Will LLMs replace traditional search?

-• My clicks has dropped a lot, is it going to zero?
+• My clicks have dropped a lot, is it going to zero?

 The short answer is no. SEO is not dying.
 It is evolving.
 Professional services marketing has never relied on one channel.
 Growth comes from a system.
 AI is changing parts of that system, but it has not removed the need for visibility, authority and trust.